tahmid-tanzim/node-express-boilerplate/README.md

 # Node Express Boilerplate
-Using ES6 and beyond with Node.js &amp; Express.js
+Using ES6 / TypeScript and beyond with Node.js &amp; Express.js